Witch Wood

-but an epilogue reveals that the minister and his only remaining friend boarded the first available ship out of Scotland.

 Plot

 In a prologue to the novel, the narrator muses on the rural parish of Woodilee in the Scottish Borders.
 Looking at its now-ruined parish kirk, he recalls a legend about its last minister, who disappeared without trace 300 years ago.
 Locals believe that he was spirited away by the fairies or, as some maintain, by the devil.

 The story opens in 1644 with the coming of David Sempill, newly-ordained minister of the Church of Scotland, to Woodilee, a parish passionate in its support of the Covenant.
 Sempill is less committed to strict doctrinal practices than many of the Covenanters, and he finds himself attracted to the creed of Mark Kerr, a fugitive and follower of Lord Montrose, supporter of the King and enemy of the Kirk.
 When Kerr is injured, the minister hides him in the manse.

 One night in the feared Black Wood of Melanudrigill the minister stumbles across a diabolic rite in which figures wearing animal headpieces dance around a pagan altar.
 After attempting unsuccessfully to identify the ringleader, he manages to splash pungent aniseed oil onto the ringleader's clothes.
 The wife of a prominent elder of the Kirk, Ephraim Caird, is discovered burning clothes on a fire which smells strongly of aniseed.

 The plague comes to Woodilee.
 Sempill works to prevent its spread helped by a newcomer named Mark Riddel who, unknown to the locals, is in fact the fugitive Mark Kerr.
 Nursing care is surreptitiously provided by a shadowy figure whom the locals take to be a fairy but who is in fact Katrine Yester, niece of the local laird, to whom Sempill is secretly engaged.
 Katrine contracts the plague and dies.
 A local woman is accused by a pricker of being a witch and in spite of the best efforts of Sempill and Riddel is tortured and killed.

 Sempill presents his evidence of Ephraim Caird's heresy to the presbytery, the Kirk's religious court, which rejects it as circumstantial and unreliable.
 In retaliation, Caird brings counter-charges against the minister for harbouring a fugitive, for associating with Mark Riddel (now publicly identified as Mark Kerr), and for keeping the company of an unknown woman.
 Sempill is found guilty and is excommunicated and ejected from his ministry.

 On his way back from the hearing, Sempill meets Ephraim Caird near the Black Wood.
 He forces Caird to enter, kneel before the pagan altar, and to make his choice between Christ and the devil.
 The effort is too much for Caird who runs off in demented terror and is killed in a fall.
 The minister is never after that day seen again, giving rise to the legend mentioned in the novel's prologue.

 In an epilogue, it is revealed that Sempill and Kerr had ridden to Leith and had boarded the first available ship out of Scotland.